Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about the "Call of Duty" series.

 Most of the content that Star Wars Battlefront 2 offers is in the multiplayer.
-There's 5 game modes: Galactic Assault, Starfighter Assault, and Heroes Vs Villains, Strike, and Blast.
+There are five game modes: Galactic Assault, Starfighter Assault, and Heroes Vs Villains, Strike, and Blast.
 The maps go on a cycle.
 You can't vote for a map or search for a specific map you desire to play.
-In my opinion, that's a bit of a downside because you might get unlucky and get the same two maps repeatably.
+In my opinion, that's a bit of a downside because you might get unlucky and get the same two maps repeatedly.

 The maps take place in outer space, often near a planet or large ships.
 Some maps will have asteroids and other large objects that you can fly into and explode if you're not careful.
 Starfighter Assault can be pretty hectic when you have enemy players firing missiles at you as you're trying to dodge them and the asteroids in space.

 After acquiring enough battle points, you'll be able to fly a hero or villian ship like Han Solo's Millennium Falcon or Darth Maul's Scimitar.
 They can help you turn the tide of battle, but won't ensure victory if you use them unwisely.